charlesreid1/wifi-data/README.md

 As part of the proejct we will be looking at the time-evolving picture of wireless network traffic in a given location.

-## Code Overview
+## Task Overview

-The breakdown of tasks:
+The task of implementing an internet of things thing to collect and process wifi data can be broken down into the following subtasks:
-* Control antenna rotator and wifi antenna
+* (Future work) Control an antenna rotator
+* Control the wifi antennas (monitor mode, join networks, etc.)
-* Collect wifi data onboard the sensor
+* Collect wifi data onboard the thing
-* Copy data to C2 server
+* Copy data to a command and control (C2) server
-* Process CSV files
+* Process the resulting data

+## Directories

+Scripts related to each individual task are in folders:
+* `antenna/` - scripts for controlling the antenna mode and antenna rotator
+* `collect/` - scripts for collecting data from the wifi interface
+* `exfiltrate/` - scripts for exfiltrating data to a command and control server
+* `processing/` - scripts for processing resulting wifi data